Racing Post: Content and features

-The Racing Post newspaper blends breaking news in the horseracing and betting industries with tipping content, race previews and reports, columns and features.
-In addition to daily editorials, the newspaper includes cards and form for each day's racing as well as entries and results.
-The greyhound section previews upcoming racing in addition to offering cards, form and results, and the sports section offers tipping across an extensive range of sports worldwide, as well as specials like politics or TV competitions and reality shows.
+The Racing Post newspaper blends breaking news in the horse racing and betting industries with tipping content, race previews, and reports, along with columns and features.
+In addition to daily editorials, the newspaper includes cards and forms for each day's racing as well as entries and results.
+The greyhound section previews upcoming racing in addition to offering cards, form, and results, and the sports section offers tipping across an extensive range of sports worldwide, as well as specials like politics or TV competitions and reality shows.

-The mobile app (IOS and Android) includes cards, form, results and expert tips.
+The mobile app (IOS and Android) includes cards, forms, results, and expert tips.

-RacingPost.com features both free and premium (paid for) content.
-Sections include news, cards, results, tipping, bloodstock, sports, raceday live. statistics and shop.
+RacingPost.com features both free and premium (paid-for) content.
+Sections include news, cards, results, tipping, bloodstock, sports, race day live, statistics, and shop.
 Race replays (access to a UK and Irish racing archive) and a digital newspaper are available to subscribers.

 Accolades

 Racing Post was highly commended for the Grand Prix award at the Newsawards 2016.
 The judges commented: "This was a tremendous example of adapting the business model in an increasingly online world.
 The Racing Post's multi-platform offering of print, app and pocket guides was evidence that the Racing Post had grabbed the digital revenue streams by the horns and made a huge success through diversifying.
 It has used its spin-off products and partnerships to extend its reach".

-At the 2013 British Media Awards, the mobile app was named Digital Product of the Year and the iPad Daily Edition was named the Launch of the Year.
-At the 2013 Newspaper Awards, the iPad app was named Newspaper App of the Year, and the mobile app was named Digital Innovation of the Year.

 Alastair Down won the specialist writer category at the Sports Journalists' Association (SJA) Awards in 2016.
 Edward Whitaker has won the SJA Sports Photographer of the Year on two occasions, in 2008 and 2011.
 Steve Palmer has won the SJA Sports Betting Writer of the Year on two occasions, in 2008 and 2009.

-Edward Whitaker has also won Photographer of the Year at Horserace Writers and Photographers Association Derby Awards on a record-breaking eight occasions, while Alastair Down has taken home the Racing Writer of the Year award a record five times.

-Lee Mottershead won Racing Writer of the Year in 2011, while Tom Kerr took the award in 2016.

-A number of other Racing Post journalists have taken prizes at the Horserace Writers and Photographers Association Derby Awards, including Patrick McCann (Picture of the Year, 2015) and Bill Barber (Racing Reporter of the Year, 2018).

-Specialist coverage

-Weekender

-The weekly betting newspaper is released every Wednesday.
-It is designed to look at the best bets for British and Irish racing for the week ahead, with a particular focus on the biggest betting races of the weekend.
-Regular tipsters/contributors include Tom Segal (Pricewise) and Paul Kealy.

-RPSunday

-The weekly feature is in every Sunday edition.
-It contains: